 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 1275 S. State StreetDover, Delaware 19901

-A disk may be moved or damaged because of injury or wear and tear.
+A disk may be displaced or damaged because of injury or wear and tear.
 When the disk presses on the spinal nerves, this causes pain, and sometimes numbness or weakness.
 The numbness or weakness will be felt in the body part where the nerve is involved, often the arms or legs.
-The most common symptom of a herniated disk is sciatica.
-Sciatica is a sharp, shooting pain along the sciatic nerve which runs from the buttocks to the thigh and down the back of the leg.
+The most common symptom of a herniated disk is sciatica (generally, a sharp, shooting pain along the sciatic nerve, extending from the buttocks to the thigh and down the back of the leg).

-There may be other reasons for your health care provider to recommend a laminectomy.
+There may be other reasons for your healthcare provider to recommend a laminectomy.

 As with any surgical procedure, complications can occur.
 Some possible complications may include:

 Nerve or blood vessels in the area of surgery may be injured, resulting in weakness or numbness.
 The pain may not be relieved by the surgery or may become worse, although this is rare.